18F/federalist-design/visual/icon-guidelines.md

 **Final Note**

-This is just a guideline and not a set of strict rules to follow.
+This is just a handy guideline and not a set of strict rules to follow.
 Always use your best judgment.